Charlottesville rally planner jailed for contempt of court

 CHARLOTTESVILLE, Va.
 (AP) — An organizer of a white nationalist rally in Virginia that erupted in violence in 2017 has been jailed for failing to comply with court orders in a federal lawsuit against him and other rally participants, according to the nonprofit backing the suit.

-A federal judge ordered Elliott Kline to jail Monday afternoon after finding that he remained out of compliance and in contempt of court, according to Amy Spitalnick, executive director of Integrity First for America.
+A federal judge ordered Elliott Kline to jail Monday afternoon after finding that he remained out of compliance and in contempt of court, said Amy Spitalnick, executive director of Integrity First for America.

 The judge had previously ordered Kline to surrender himself to the custody of the U.S. Marshals on Monday.